Five world powers issue pledge to prevent nuclear war | DW | 03.01.2022

 The permanent five members of the United Nations Security Council (P5) agreed "to pursue negotiations in good faith on effective measures relating to cessation of the nuclear arms race at an early date and to nuclear disarmament, and on a treaty on general and complete disarmament under strict and effective international control."

-The joint pledge was issued following the latest review of the Treaty of the Non-proliferation of Nuclear Weapons (NPT).
+The joint pledge was issued ahead of what was to be the latest review of the Treaty of the Non-proliferation of Nuclear Weapons (NPT).

+The tenth review session which was scheduled to take place at UN headquarters in New York this month, was postponed to later this year.

+The NPT is an international agreement designed to prevent the spread of nuclear weapons and weapons technology while seeking to achieve complete nuclear disarmament.

 China's Xinhau media agency quoted Foreign Minister Ma Zhauxu as saying that the joint agreement "will help increase mutual trust and replace competition among major powers with coordination and cooperation."